This is Part Three of a Five Part Story

 “That’s a definite no,” my father emphatically chastised me, stabbing his finger in the air for emphasis.
 “You’re sixteen years old . . . too young to be on your own all summer while Mom and I are away on our European cruise.
 Look, honey, we were talking to friends of ours who mentioned a great summer camp.
-And, but the way, this is not a negotiation.
+And, by the way, this is not a negotiation.
 We’re sure you’ll have a wonderful time.
 And, who knows, maybe you’ll meet a prince charming and frolic around the castle grounds all summer.”

 Armed with unwelcome resignation, I stood on the dock watching my parents as they ascended the wooden ramp leading up to the U.S.S.
 Queen Mary.
 So, not an option, not a negotiation, I let my big brother, Stan, tug my arm, coaxing me away from the shadow of the enormous cruise ship and towards my dad’s Buick parked in the lot across the street.
-“Want to sit next to me or in the back?” my brother offered me an option, at last.
+“Want to sit next to me or in the back?”
+My brother offered me an option, at last.

 “I get car sick.
 You know that.
 I’ll get in the front, thank you.”

 The single lane highway sloped upwards, twisting and turning.
 My ears popped and clogged as we ascended higher along the paths of the Catskill Mountains.
-After three hours, my brother’s patience wearing thin from my outcries of “Oh there’s a cow”, Stan reached out across my lap to pop open the glove department.
+After three hours, my brother’s patience wearing thin from my outcries of “Oh, there’s a cow”, Stan reached out across my lap to pop open the glove department.
 “Hey, sis.
 Want to grab that map so we can try to figure out where we turn next?”
 Unfolding the jig saw puzzle they called a map, I found the red-penciled line directing us to turn off at the next exit.
 A few more turns and we found ourselves bumping along a stony path, abruptly coming to an end by a metal chain attached between two huge oak trees.
 Flapping in the middle of the chain, a hand-written paper banner announced, ‘WELCOME TO CAMP LEXINGTON”.
 A very pretty twenty-something blond suddenly appeared from the woods behind the banner, hand out in greeting.

 “Hi, I’m Cassie, your counselor.
 Glad to meet you,” she smiled up at my brother, her back towards me.
 “Will you be visiting your little sister on Visiting Day?”